Dates & Rates

-- My camper requires daily medication.
+- My child requires daily medication.
 How do I arrange for that during the summer?

 - Can I request housing with specific staff or campers?

-We need full discretion to pair similar campers with appropriate staff so we unfortunately can’t honor specific housing requests.
-Tent and cabin assignments are made just prior to the opening of camp, and are based on camper needs, physical development, and age groups.
+We need full discretion to pair campers with appropriate staff so we unfortunately can’t honor specific housing requests.
+Tent and cabin assignments are based on camper needs, physical development, and age groups.
 Summer camp is also a golden opportunity to make new friendships, and so we discourage housing hometown friends together.